Emergent mechanisms for long timescales depend on training curriculum and affect performance in memory tasks: Discussion

-\textbf{Limitations:} Our study considers only two relatively simple tasks but with explicitly controllable memory requirements.
-It would be interesting to test our observations in real-world tasks and investigate whether our results apply to other architectures and optimizers.
+\textbf{Limitations:} Our study considers two relatively simple tasks with explicitly controllable memory requirements.
+In follow-up studies, it would be important to test our observations in more sophisticated tasks and investigate whether our results apply to other architectures and optimizers.
+Additionally, our approach is suitable only for a set of tasks with controllably increasing memory requirements, where the different versions of the same task can be simultaneously performed on the same data (multi-head training).
+This is a relatively strong constraint, and future research expanding our findings could focus on generalizing the multi-head curriculum for training more realistic tasks.
+Time series reconstruction is a potential task that can be used to uncover generative dynamical systems from data~\citep{durstewitz2023reconstructing}.
+We proposed a potential experiment in \suppsec\ref{app:sinus_recostruction}.

+Our current model is a crude approximation of biological neural networks, and more plausible architectures (spiking models, distinct neuron types) could be studied.
+Finally, biological neural networks can produce long timescales via various other mechanisms we did not consider here (short-term plasticity~\citep{hu2021adaptation}, adaptation~\citep{salaj2021spike,beiran_contrasting_2019}, synaptic delays, etc).
+A follow-up study could investigate whether our findings extend to more plausible networks incorporating such additional mechanisms.